SaltechSystems/couchbase_lite/README.md

 # couchbase_lite plugin

-Community edition of Couchbase Lite.
-Couchbase Lite is an embedded lightweight, document-oriented (NoSQL), syncable database engine.
+Flutter plugin for Couchbase Lite Community Edition.
+An embedded lightweight, noSQL database with live synchronization and offline support on Android and iOS.

-The goal of this project is to align the code to be as similar as possible to Couchbase Lite iOS for Swift.
+The goal of this project is to align this library with the [Swift SDK API](https://docs.couchbase.com/mobile/2.5.0/couchbase-lite-swift/) for Couchbase Lite.

 *Note*: This plugin is still under development, and some APIs might not be available yet.
 [Feedback](https://github.com/bawelter/couchbase_lite/issues) and [Pull Requests](https://github.com/bawelter/couchbase_lite/pulls) are most welcome!